Sultana Disaster

 A former prisoner named James Brady, who was on the Sultana, said that he and his fellow troops has been “packed in more like hogs than men.”

-The Sultana also had an official capacity of less than 400 people–about one-sixth the number of people on board!
+The Sultana also had an official capacity of less than 400 people–about one-fifth the number of people on board!

 J. Cass Mason